Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Conclusion

 \section{Conclusion}

+In this paper, we propose and explore style-based clustering of visual artworks.
+We devise visual artwork style representations from the deep neural features in classification networks, generative style transfer models, and large vision-language-based annotations.
+We find that these representations greatly enhance the capability of clustering methods for targeting artistic styles.

+Machine-based or aided development of the notion of style and embodying it in a representation continues to be an exciting field of research.
+We feel that style-based clustering is an essential tool in this discovery.
+We found that it is possible to train for new style definitions by example-driven methods.
+Large Visio-Language models (VLMs) give another opportunity for style learning and explication.
+However, a VLM's notion of style depends upon the notions we impart to them through training.
+Our present experience shows that these models perform reasonably well on direct style captioning but have to evolve more to have a better attribute (or taxonomy)-based understanding of style notions.

+On a more fundamental level our approach questions, in a clustering scenario, \textit{the notion of style}.
+We believe that `Style' is a social and cultural construct and every human has some implicit notion of it.
+Most of the neural representations, particularly in the style transfer realm, tend towards a notion that tries to separate the style from the content and hence tends to focus, though implicitly, on features such as colors, texture, medium, and line stroke properties.
+Though limited in scope, in our experiment with human evaluation of clustering, we get a hint that even humans, particularly non-trained artists, tend to develop a similar notion of style in visual artworks.

-In this paper, we propose and explore the artistic style-based clustering of artworks.
-We also propose to use three disparate novel artwork representations derived from the deep neural features in classification networks, generative deep models, and textual annotations that explicitly consider the style information from the artwork.
-We find that these representations enhance the capability of the deep-embedded clustering method for targeting artistic style and outperform the current methods on the state-of-the-art metrics for artwork clustering based on generic features.
-Our exploration also opens up several compelling application and research questions pertaining to artwork clustering based on artistic style.
-For example: (i) the approach opens up discovering finer-grained style concepts within a corpus of work in an unsupervised manner and helps the artists and museums digitally catalog and monetize their styles, and (ii) it also helps explore and create the art style evolution-based narratives and curative practices for an artwork collection. {
+Finally, our work also opens up several compelling application and research questions about artwork clustering based on artistic style.
+For example: (i) the approach opens up discovering finer-grained style concepts within a corpus of work in an unsupervised manner and helps the artists and museums digitally catalog and monetize their styles, and (ii) it also helps explore and create the art style evolution-based narratives and curative practices for an artwork collection.